sal55/pcl/README.md

                                   ├────> (32-bit targets)
                                   └────> (Linear C)
 Key:
+ PCL          This displays generated PCL in source form for diagnostics.
+The syntax is not suitable for reading to re-generate PCL
- EXE/DLL/OBJ  Windows' PE-format binaries
+ RUNP         This will executable the program by directly interpreting the PCL code, independently of any target EXE/DLL/OBJ  Windows' PE-format binaries
- MX           My private, portable (and simple) binary format, require a small stub program to launch ASM          x64 assembly in the syntax used by my AA assembler/linker NASM         x64 assembly in NASM syntax (NASM runs under Linux too)
+ RUN          Runs the generated native code in-memory without writing any binaries MX           My private, portable (and simple) binary format, require a small stub program to launch ASM          x64 assembly in the syntax used by my AA assembler/linker NASM         x64 assembly in NASM syntax (NASM runs under Linux too)